-A. Coverage across the Institution
+A. Coverage Across the Institution

-Internal Audit's schedule of planned activity seeks to achieve coverage across the university in areas that have university-wide and campus-wide impact.
-Such coverage is balanced with audits and other projects in areas smaller in scale and impact, such as organizational unit audits, typically called departmental audits.
+Internal Audit's schedule of planned activity seeks to achieve coverage across the organization in areas that have university-wide and campus-wide impact.
+Such coverage is balanced with audits and other projects in areas smaller in scale and impact, such as organizational unit audits, typically school or department level audits.
 In addition, Internal Audit seeks to accomplish its mission by providing educational presentations to various groups within the university community.

-Internal Audit was successful in completing a balance of activity in fiscal year 2015 in terms of coverage across the university.
-University-wide coverage was attained through audits of expense reimbursement for fundraising employees.
-Broad coverage was also attained through continued university-wide committee participation and consultation in such areas as compliance program development, Administrative Policy Statement (APS)/Policy development, development of fiscal procedures, the student information system replacement and information security.
+Internal Audit was successful in completing a balance of activity in fiscal year 2016 in terms of coverage across the university.
+University-wide coverage was attained through audits of student course and program fees (creation, administration and disbursement) and a review of tenure related process compliance.
+Broad coverage was also attained through continued university-wide committee participation and consultation in such areas as compliance program and fiscal procedure development, the student information system replacement and information security.

-Campus-wide and system administration coverage was obtained through audits of export control at the University of Colorado Boulder, the University of Colorado Denver | Anschutz Medical Campus (CU-Denver | Anschutz), the University of Colorado Colorado Springs (UCCS) and at system administration as well as audits of IT systems lifecycle management at UCCS and system administration.
-Campus support was provided through multiple reviews of ePayment processing compliance at specific university vendor locations.
-In addition, four unit-level audits were completed as well as one consulting project.
+Campus-wide and system administration coverage was obtained through audits of export control at the University of Colorado Denver | Anschutz Medical Campus (CU Denver/Anschutz) and compliance inventory projects at system administration and the University of Colorado Boulder (CU Boulder).

+Campus support was provided through multiple reviews of ePayment processing compliance at specific university merchant locations.
+In addition, unit-level audits were completed as well as three consulting projects.

 Internal Audit prepared six separate educational presentations on topics ranging from the importance of our internal control environment to audits and risks, to protecting yourself from identity theft.
-These presentations were delivered on multiple occasions and most were provided to every campus.
-In total, Internal Audit made 22 presentations during the past fiscal year.
-In addition, the Associate Vice President provided department updates to the Board and to executive groups on campus.
+These presentations were delivered on multiple occasions and three were provided to every campus.
+In total, Internal Audit made 12 presentations during the past fiscal year.
+In addition, the Associate Vice President provided department updates to the Board of Regents and to executive groups at system administration and on campus.

-Internal Audit also investigated 11 potential incidents of fiscal misconduct during the past fiscal year (see "Investigation Activity" on page 3).
+Internal Audit also investigated 14 potential incidents of fiscal misconduct during the past fiscal year (see "Investigation Activity" on page 3).